Disposing of your waste during the current coronavirus situation

 We have an easy downloadable guide to help you know what to do and how to best sort.

-Even during these very difficult times of COVID-19, our environment and the planet still needs us to help – the climate change emergency hasn’t gone away.
-Less journeys to work due to many people now working from home is helping to reduce emissions globally but making sure we reduce our waste as much as possible and recycle our raw materials needs to continue. #Do1Thing for climate change
+Even during these very difficult times of COVID-19, our environment and the planet still needs us to help – the climate emergency hasn’t gone away.
+Fewer journeys to work due to many people now working from home is helping to reduce emissions globally but making sure we reduce our waste as much as possible and recycle our raw materials needs to continue. #Do1Thing for climate change

 Please make full use of your kerbside waste collection service, as we continue our efforts to keep these working for you.
 You can recycle card, paper, glass, plastic pots, tubs and trays and also tins and cans at home, including food waste and garden waste.

-Why not have a go at composting in your own garden and use our helpful home composting page to get you started.
+Why not have a go at composting in your own garden and use our helpful home composting tips to get you started.
 Alternativley if you would like to subscribe to the brown bin garden waste service please visit here.